-Will the FTSE 100 spike after a weekend of stagnation?
+Will the FTSE 100 spike after a weekend of stagnation for UK share prices?

-The FTSE 100 index was down on July 3, but consumer spending could cause a spike on Monday, suggesting weekend trades may prove profitable.
+The FTSE 100 share price was down on July 3, but two days of consumer spending could cause a spike on Monday, suggesting weekend trades may prove profitable.

 There seems to be little in the way of positives for the FTSE 100 heading into what could be a quiet weekend.
 Although parts of the British economy are set to kick back into life on 4 July, the government seems to be adopting a wait-and-see strategy.